SEL1030 : Close Reading

 Outline Of Syllabus

 Close reading is one of the tools which are fundamental to any degree involving the study of literature.
 This core Stage 1 module is therefore designed to equip students with the analytical skills and vocabulary needed to read and write meaningfully and accurately about a wide range of 'texts'.
-The syllabus will involve the analysis of works in each of the four main modes: poetry, prose, theatre and film.
+The syllabus will involve the analysis of works in each of the four main modes: theatre, film, poetry, and prose (fiction and non-fiction).
 Lectures and seminars will concentrate on developing students' understanding of how to approach works in each mode, identifying and interpreting key formal and stylistic features.
 Students will develop their own close-reading practice both orally and in writing.

 |Guided Independent Study||Assessment preparation and completion||1||84:00||84:00||N/A|